joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/basics-of-pixel-bender-shaders.md

 Shader
 For the purposes of this document, a shader is a set of functionality written in the Pixel Bender language.
-A shader’s code creates a visual effect or performs a calculation.
+A shader's code creates a visual effect or performs a calculation.
 In either case, the shader returns a set of data (usually the pixels of an image).
 The shader performs the same operation on each data point, with the only difference being the coordinates of the output pixel.The shader is